 3. Another moisturizing ingredient to have on hand is shea butter.
 I like to use it to make super-hydrating Body Butter, which I use after swimming or being out in the sun to get that much-needed moisture back in my skin.
 Nothing soothes and helps heal a sunburn faster than shea butter.
 Even the Mayo Clinic has been known to use it on burn victims.

 4. Whip up a baking soda paste using baking soda and water to soothe the pain of bee or insect stings.
 Leave on the sting site for at least 15 minutes.
-Baking soda helps neutralize the acidic venom.
+Baking soda helps clean and neutralize the acidic venom.
 Be sure to remove any stingers first!

 5. Sweaty feet lead to stinky feet, which is almost impossible to avoid during the summertime.
 Eliminate odors and achieve smooth, soft feet by performing a Listerine Soak.